wwliao/hprc_release2_variant_calling/README.md

 ### Notes

 - We modified `diploid_calling.py` in **CuteSV-asm (v2.1.1)** to support user-defined haplotype names.
 The modified version is available [here](https://github.com/wwliao/cuteSV).
+- The GT field in **SVision-pro-asm (v2.4)** VCF output is incorrect ([see issue](https://github.com/songbowang125/SVision-pro/issues/15)).
+If needed, use the RNAMES field in INFO to infer the genotype.
 - **DeepVariant (v1.8.0)** had a bug when used with CHM13v2 ([see issue](https://github.com/google/deepvariant/issues/912#issuecomment-2552635974)).
 To ensure consistency, we switched to **v1.6.1** for both reference genomes as a workaround.
 - **CuteSV (v2.1.1)** occasionally reports variants with a position of zero ([see issue](https://github.com/tjiangHIT/cuteSV/issues/147)).
 We applied a post-processing step to remove these records before sorting to avoid issues with bcftools.
 - **SVDSS (v2.0.0)** currently calls only INS and DEL.
 The GT field in the VCF output is unreliable and should not be used.